 Weed removal is a necessary chore for any gardener.
 Still, it is especially challenging when weeds grow in dense clumps.
 Here are a few best methods for removing weed clumps from your garden:

-Pull them by hand: This is the most hands-on approach and works well for fast-growing weeds like chickweed or dandelions.
+This is the most hands-on approach and works well for fast-growing weeds like chickweed or dandelions.
 Just grab the weed by its stem or leaves and pull it out.

-Use a hoe: A hoe is great for dealing with tougher weeds like common purslane or bermudagrass.
+A hoe is great for dealing with tougher weeds like common purslane or bermudagrass.
 Keep your hands safe from stinging plants by wearing gloves.

-Grab a Weed Wacker: If you have access to a weed wacker, this is an effective way to remove larger plants and weeds quickly and easily.
+If you have access to a weed wacker, this is an effective way to remove larger plants and weeds quickly and easily.
 Be careful not to damage surrounding plants with this tool!

 Herbicides work by killing the weed plant, so be sure to read the instructions carefully before using them.